Meet Our Instructors

 Andrew is an Aerial Silks teacher and has completed the Nimble Arts Introduction to Teaching as well as the Foundation Level Teacher Training.
 He began his aerial journey in 2009 and as co-owner of Canopy Arts has since performed at various festivals or private events such as US Foods Customer Appreciation Banquet at Buffalo Riverworks, Business First Best Places to Work Award Ceremony at Buffalo Riverworks, City of Night, GoBike Buffalo SkyRide, and the Nights of Fire Festival.

 Juliana approaches acrobatics with an infectious sense of playfulness, an eye for form, and a passion for training hard.
 She began learning AcroYoga at the same time as she began practicing yoga, in 2013.
 The two practices have evolved together for her, and she places special emphasis on translating the yogic principles of loving-kindness to her acro practice.
 Over the years, she has enjoyed being a part of the growing AcroYoga community in Buffalo.
-She has studied acrobatics in Buffalo, Denver, Toronto, and New York City.
+She has studied acrobatics in Buffalo, Denver, Toronto, Los Angeles, and New York City.
+In 2017, she completed the SeattleAcro Teacher Training where she learned the skills of growing a community and teaching students of acrobatics.
 As an instructor of both Acrobatics and Handstand Conditioning, she focuses on providing students with safe and accessible progressions and partner calibrations to help them develop excellent technique for long-term success in their practice.
-Juliana has taught at locations like East Meets West Yoga, Satya Yoga, Budding Tree Yoga Festival, Canalside, Build A Machine Fitness, JoyWheel Yoga and Wellness, and others.
 Juliana enjoys performing stunning feats of acrobatics with dramatic flair.
 She has performed at events and venues such as City of Night, Cirque de la Lune, Hotel Lafayette, Buffalo Riverworks, Canalside, GoBike Buffalo SkyRide, Business First Best Places to Work in Buffalo, Towne BMW 7 Series Release Party, and more.

 Jay began practicing Acro in 2015.
 He began teaching in 2016 and has taught at Build A Machine Fitness, Sol Rise, East Meets West Yoga, and The Bird's Nest.
 He has performed at venues such as Buffalo Riverworks, Flying Bison Brewing Co., GoBike Buffalo SkyRide, and Canalside.
 Jay has expanded his acro practice while studying under teachers like Niko Douwes, Joy Chen, Hobs Hobotus, and Josh Young, and Lizzy Tomber.
 Currently he teaches Handstand Conditioning at The Bird's Nest.
 He is known for being a strong and supportive base, focusing always on the safety of his flyers and- most importantly- having fun!